joel-studiocasavita/Penetration-Testing-Notes/readme.md

 These are my notes for penetration testing engagements.
 Feel free to use, fork, update, etc...

-If you identify any errors, please open a repo issue.
+If you identify  errors, please open a repo issue.

 [-Cyberheisen](https://www.twitter.com/cyberheisen)